anniewang328/-STAT184-Sec--Annie/README.md

 # STAT184-HW-Template
  STAT184 Github Day 1 HW Template
-introduction: The repository contain the Stat 184 assignment that focuses on documenting a project using R Markdown and practicing version control with GitHub.
+Introduction: The repository contain the Stat 184 assignment that focuses on documenting a project using R Markdown and practicing version control with GitHub.